My Christmas cake is a real crowd pleaser and can be made up to 3 months in advance to avoid any last minute stress.

 It’s important to feed the cake with a tablespoon of whiskey when it’s fresh out of the oven to start it off.
 After that, a tablespoon every 10 days or so will be enough.

 Good luck with your Christmas cake and remember, there are no hard and fast rules.
 Most traditional cake recipes will call for black treacle or chopped nuts but I don’t like them so I’ve evolved my cake into something that I would enjoy and I urge you to do the same.

-If you don’t like fruit cake I’ll be sharing a few alternative Christmas celebration cakes over the coming weeks.
+If you don’t like fruit cake, you should try my Winter Spiced Orange and Cranberry Cake – it’s much quicker to make and the results are exceptional.
+I’ll also be sharing a few alternative Christmas celebration cakes over the coming weeks.